 Make Careful Notes of Who You Contact About the Injury

 Record the names of all the supervisors you’ve communicated with concerning your accident and injury.
 Also keep track of the insurance agents and medical professionals you contact.
 You should note the dates and times of these interactions.
-In this manner, you’ll avoid someone denying that they spoke with you about your injury.
+By doing this, you’ll have proof if someone tries to deny that they were notified about your injury.

 Be Persistent in Pursuing Medical Treatment